coderbdsust/pos/README.md

 ## Background

 These project was initiated at 2013 by me getting inspired from local shop management software.
-Even, this software wasn't realeased for public usages.
+Even, this software wasn't released for public usages.
 Lots of feature is done in this software making it usable.

+## Features

+* Login
+* Landing Menu Screen - Shop Order, Supplier, Report, New Staff, New Shop
+* Customer Order
+* Maintenance - Stock Management
+* Maintenance - Shop Expenditure
+* Maintenance - Modify / Cancel Order
+* Maintenance - Product Barcode & Customer Receipt

 ## Features Summary with UI